Free crochet hat pattern

 What yarn should I use for the Hinton Hat?

-I suggest you use We Crochet / Knit Picks Chroma Worsted.
+For this free crochet hat pattern I suggest you use We Crochet / Knit Picks Chroma Worsted.
 This is a soft worsted weight/4/medium yarn that comes in 25 striping colorways.
 It is easy to care for by machine washing in cold water and tumbling dry on low.
 It is composed of 70% Superwash Wool and 30% Nylon.
 Each ball is 198 yds and 100 g.
 All sizes except the largest take just 1 ball of yarn.
 You’ll need a second ball for the largest size.
 You can order Chroma Worsted from We Crochet here.

 What else will I need to crochet this hat?